 A Suffolk County Police Officer was injured when his RMP was hit by an alleged drunken driver in Mount Sinai.
 The driver is from Port Jefferson.

 When a police officer is injured by a drunk driver, an investigation must be commenced to determine where the drunk driver obtained alcohol.

-If the drunk driver was served alcohol at a bar, restaurant or other commercial establishment or was an employee of the bar, a lawsuit should be brought against the drunk driver, owner of the car and the bar.
+If the drunk driver was served alcohol at a bar, restaurant, or other commercial establishment or was an employee of the bar, a lawsuit should be brought against the drunk driver, the owner of the car, and the bar.

-The drunk driver and the car may have a limited insurance policy but commercial establishments usually have at least $1 million insurance coverage and could have much more.
+The drunk driver and the car may have a limited insurance policy, but commercial establishments usually have at least $1 million in insurance coverage and could have much more.